paperclip-ui/legacy-paperclip/README.md

   </a>
 </p>

-> ⚠️ Note that Paperclip is currently in Alpha, so expect a few bugs!
+> Paperclip is experimental, so I wouldn't recommend using it in a production app.

 # Resources